• Skip to primary navigation

 Sous Vide Corned Beef

-To start, I rinsed and patted dry a 3-½ pound piece of corned beef brisket.
-I didn’t want to use any of the liquid that the corned beef came in because it was pretty gross.
+I rinsed and patted dry a 3-½ pound piece of corned beef brisket.
+I didn't want to use any of the corned beef liquid because it was pretty gross.

 Then, I vacuum-sealed the corned beef.
 I didn't include the spices that came with the corned beef because I didn't think that they were necessary.